gcareri/mail-listener2/readme.md

   fetchUnreadOnStart: true, // use it only if you want to get all unread email on lib start.
 Default is `false`,
   mailParserOptions: {streamAttachments: true}, // options to be passed to mailParser lib.
   attachments: true, // download attachments as they are encountered to the project directory
-  attachmentOptions: { directory: "attachments/" } // specify a download directory for attachments });
+  attachmentOptions: { directory: "attachments/" }, // specify a download directory for attachments
+  connTimeout: 10000, // Number of milliseconds to wait for a connection to be established.
+Default: 10000
+  authTimeout: 5000, // Number of milliseconds to wait to be authenticated after a connection has been established.
+Default: 5000
+  keepalive: true // Configures the keepalive mechanism.
+Set to true to enable keepalive with defaults or set to object to enable and configure keepalive behavior: Default: true
+});

 mailListener.start(); // start listening